mantoni/mochify.js/README.md

 - `output` a stream that receives the test output (e.g. [through2][])

+The `mochify` function returns a Browserify instance.
+Please refer to the [Browserify API][] for details.

 ## Code coverage with Istanbul

 Install the [mochify-istanbul][] plugin: